VedanshMannem/ganVisualizer/README.md

 No account needed!
 Just go to the website and you can start messing around.

 If you want to edit the repo, just clone it and use the .CSV data that's already available to fit better Machine Learning algorithms.
 The Linear Regression has lower accuracy, but it's a working prototype.

+# The Physics
+Second Harmonic Generation (SHG) is a nonlinear optical process, and this simulation shows how it can be changed based on the structure and sizing of a resonance structure.
+Mess around with the parameters and watch as the SHG value increases/decreases.
+The backend is a bit more complex and all the data for the backend can be seen here: https://github.com/VedanshMannem/GaN-SHG.